kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 ```
 apis
-└── group
-    ├── install
-    ├── types.go
-    ├── v1
+├── group
 │   ├── install
+│   │   └── install_all_versions.go
+│   ├── resource1
+│   │   └── types.go
+│   ├── resource2
+│   │   └── types.go
+│   ├── v1
+│   │   ├── install
+│   │   │   └── install_all_resources.go
+│   │   ├── resource1
+│   │   │   ├── conversion
+│   │   │   │   ├── generated_conversion.go
+│   │   │   │   └── manual_conversion_overrides.go
+│   │   │   ├── defaulting
+│   │   │   │   ├── generated_defaulters.go
+│   │   │   │   └── generated_default_stubs.go
+│   │   │   ├── types.go
+│   │   │   └── validation
+│   │   │       ├── generated_validation.go
+│   │   │       └── manual_validation_overrides.go
+│   │   └── resource2
 │   │       ├── conversion
 │   │       │   ├── generated_conversion.go
 │   │       │   └── manual_conversion_overrides.go
 │   │       ├── defaulting
 │   │       │   ├── generated_defaulters.go
 │   │       │   └── generated_default_stubs.go
+│   │       ├── types.go
 │   │       └── validation
 │   │           ├── generated_validation.go
+│   │           └── manual_validation_overrides.go
+│   ├── v1beta1
+│   │   ├── install
+│   │   │   └── install_all_resources.go
+│   │   ├── resource1
+│   │   │   ├── conversion
+│   │   │   │   ├── generated_conversion.go
+│   │   │   │   └── manual_conversion_overrides.go
+│   │   │   ├── defaulting
+│   │   │   │   ├── generated_defaulters.go
+│   │   │   │   └── generated_default_stubs.go
+│   │   │   ├── types.go
+│   │   │   └── validation
+│   │   │       ├── generated_validation.go
+│   │   │       └── manual_validation_overrides.go
+│   │   └── resource2
+│   │       ├── conversion
+│   │       │   ├── generated_conversion.go
+│   │       │   └── manual_conversion_overrides.go
+│   │       ├── defaulting
+│   │       │   ├── generated_defaulters.go
-    │   │       └── generated_validation_stubs.go
+│   │       │   └── generated_default_stubs.go
+│   │       ├── types.go
-    │   └── types.go
+│   │       └── validation
-    ├── v1beta1
+│   │           ├── generated_validation.go
+│   │           └── manual_validation_overrides.go
+│   └── v2alpha1
 │       ├── install
+│       │   └── install_all_resources.go
+│       ├── resource1
 │       │   ├── conversion
 │       │   │   ├── generated_conversion.go
 │       │   │   └── manual_conversion_overrides.go
 │       │   ├── defaulting
 │       │   │   ├── generated_defaulters.go
 │       │   │   └── generated_default_stubs.go
+│       │   ├── types.go
 │       │   └── validation
 │       │       ├── generated_validation.go
+│       │       └── manual_validation_overrides.go
+│       ├── resource2
+│       │   ├── conversion
+│       │   │   ├── generated_conversion.go
+│       │   │   └── manual_conversion_overrides.go
+│       │   ├── defaulting
+│       │   │   ├── generated_defaulters.go
-    │   │       └── generated_validation_stubs.go
+│       │   │   └── generated_default_stubs.go
-    │   └── types.go
+│       │   ├── types.go
-    └── v2alpha1
+│       │   └── validation
-        ├── install
+│       │       ├── generated_validation.go
+│       │       └── manual_validation_overrides.go
+│       └── resource3
 │           ├── conversion
 │           │   ├── generated_conversion.go
 │           │   └── manual_conversion_overrides.go
 │           ├── defaulting
 │           │   ├── generated_defaulters.go
 │           │   └── generated_default_stubs.go
+│           ├── types.go
 │           └── validation
 │               ├── generated_validation.go
+│               └── manual_validation_overrides.go
+└── unversioned
+    ├── meta
+    │   └── meta.go
+    ├── resource
+    │   └── quantity.go
+    ├── time
-        │       └── generated_validation_stubs.go
+    │   └── time.go
     └── types.go
 ```

 ### Package: `apis/`

 Multiple groups may live in the same tree.
 Each group gets its own directory under `apis/`.
 We'll assume an `apis/` directory of this structure in all tools.
+In the above example, we show one group, named 'group'.

 TBD: Either test code will live here, or no code.

+### Package: `apis/unversioned/`

+This package and sub-packages are allowed to be imported and used by any group/version/resource.
+There is no internal/versioned distinction.
+Types in this directory in the main kubernetes repository are reusable by anyone in any API; creators of 3rd party APIs should think carefully before creating their own unversioned package.

 ### Package: `apis/group/`

 Multiple versions live in a group.
 Each version gets its own subdirectory.

-Additionally, a types.go file contains an "internal" version of the group's objects.
-This file is used as a destination/source for conversion functions.
+Additionally, a directory for each resource has a types.go file containing an "internal" version of the group's objects.
+These files are used as a destination/source for conversion functions.

 ### Package: `apis/group/install`

-This package installs *all* of the versions of the group.
+This package installs *all* of the versions of the group, meaning it imports each nested install/ package.

 ### Package: `apis/group/v1`

 'v1' is taken to be the current stable version of this api.

-`types.go` contains the types for this version of the api group.
+Multiple resource directories (we show 'resource1' and 'resource2') each have a `types.go`, containing the type definitions for this group/version/resource.

 This package has tightly controlled imports.
-It's allowed to include the Kubernetes unversioned API types (to be moved to `pkg/apis/unversioned`) and little else.
+It's allowed to include the Kubernetes unversioned API types (to be moved in/under `pkg/apis/unversioned`) and little else.
 In particular, it *must not* import its parent `apis/group`.

 ### Package: `apis/group/v1/install`

-This package, if imported, registers the v1 version of this group, its conversion, validation, and defaulting functions.
+This package, if imported, registers (via an `init()`) the v1 version of every resource in this group, its conversion, validation, and defaulting functions.

 We have separate install packages for every version to allow deliberate import choices to be made.

-### Package: `apis/group/v1/install/conversion`
+### Package: `apis/group/v1/resource1/conversion`

-This package contains conversion functions, and if imported, will register them.
+This package contains conversion functions, and exports a Register() function which will register them (but does not register them as a side effect of being imported).

-There are two sorts of conversion functions: those which could be automatically generated, and those which have manual additions.
-All the conversion functions convert to & from the types in the parent `apis/groups` and `apis/groups/v1` directories.
+There are two sorts of conversion functions: those which have been automatically generated, and those which have manual overrides.
+All the conversion functions convert to & from the types in the parent `apis/group/resource1` and `apis/group/v1/resource1` directories.

+The allowed imports are constrained; in particular, nothing that would let you do RPCs to look up other cluster state is allowed.

-### Package: `apis/group/v1/install/defaulting`
+### Package: `apis/group/v1/resource1/defaulting`

-This package contains defaulting functions, and if imported, will register them.
+This package contains defaulting functions, and exports a Register() function which will register them (but does not register them as a side effect of being imported).

-The functions apply to only the `group/v1` types, *not* the parent `group/` types.
+The functions apply to only the `group/v1/resource1` types, *not* the parent `group/resource1` types.

-There are two sorts of defaulting functions, those that can be automatically written and those that need human attention.

-The former will be autogenerated by looking for `// +default=<value>` comments preceding the types or their embedded struct members.
-Similarly, a `// +default=custom` marker will force a stub to be generated.
-Stubs will be generated with a `panic("write me!")` marker to ensure that they are populated.
+High-level requirements:
+* Any tags that autogeneration pays attention to (e.g., `// +default: xxxx`) should be readable by humans as well as machines.
+* Things that require a default should not compile until the defaulting function is supplied.
+* Defaults may need to be hirearchical-- e.g., the container resources in a pod temaplate are defaulted differently than the resources in a pod.
+The simplest way to do this is to set the defaults in the function for the template and separately for the pod, instead of setting them on the container's resources.

+The allowed imports are constrained; in particular, nothing that would let you do RPCs to look up other cluster state is allowed.
+Defaulting that requires information not contained in the object is not allowed; you must change your design until it's not needed.

-### Package: `apis/group/v1/install/validation`
+### Package: `apis/group/v1/resource1/validation`

 This package contains validation functions, and if imported, will register them.

-The functions apply to only the `group/v1` types, *not* the parent `group/` types.
+The functions apply to only the `group/v1/resource1` types, *not* the parent `group/resource1` types.

 The allowed imports are constrained; in particular, nothing that would let you do RPCs to look up other cluster state is allowed.
 Validation functions validate *only* the object, not cluster-wide or other constraints, which must be validate elsewhere.
-(TODO: copy-pasta this 2x above)

 There are two sorts of validation functions, those that can be automatically written and those that need human attention.